magkai/CONQUER/README.md

 At the end of the file, a summary with the average results on the three metrics, as well as further stats like the *total number of reformulations triggered* and the *number of questions answered correctly on the ith attempt* is provided.

+You can also find the results of the main experiments among the provided data.

 Training & Evaluating Reformulation Predictor
 -------
 Execute in the `reformulation_prediction` directory:

-1. The required data for fine-tuning BERT for reformulation prediction is part of the provided data folder (see download above).
+1. The required data for fine-tuning BERT for reformulation prediction is part of the provided data folder.
 Alternatively, it can be created with the following script:

 ```python
    python createRefDataset.py